intake/intake/docs/source/catalog.rst

 The special value ``"catdir"`` implies that cached files will appear in the same directory as the catalog file in which the data source is defined, within a directory named "intake_cache".
 These will not appear in the cache usage reported by the CLI.

+Optionally, the cache section can have a ``regex`` attribute, that modifies the path of the cache on the disk.
+By default, the cache path is made by concatenating ``cache_dir``, dataset name, hash of the url, and the url itself (without the protocol). ``regex`` attribute allows to remove part of the url (the matching part).

 Caching can be disabled at runtime for all sources regardless of the catalog specificiation::